egor-v-shkel/BetsAPI-crawler/README.md

 # BetsAPI-parser
-App made to parse soccer games from betsapi.com and translate events to telegram via telegrambot vm var
+App made to parse football matches from betsapi.com and notify user of matched events to telegram and desktop GUI.
---module-path ${PATH_TO_FX} --add-modules=javafx.controls,javafx.fxml